Hey, yeah it's a blog. It's random. I just put up stuff that could be useful...

 Getting back to the EQ feature of iTunes.
 Why is that important?
 I referred to the lack of standards in how music is mixed or produced which has a huge effect on how the music sounds to you.
 A custom EQ can do a lot - a lot - to improve the sound quality of poor recordings.

 I listen to older music quite a bit, from the 70's through the 90's.
 A few recordings that were originally done on LPs and later on CDs are pretty darn good.
 However most are pretty poor.
-I "rip" tunes from CDs a lot and sometimes rip from LPs as well.
+I "rip" tunes from CDs a lot and.
 I think every single song needs some level of EQ to make it sound good to my ears.
 It may be just a slight bump on the low end or it could be a treatment that affects much of the song's range.

 This is a lot like digital photography.
 The file that comes out of your camera can look pretty good, but it's really, really, really, rare that a photograph is perfect as is.
 Any photo is going to benefit from cropping, or a change in brightness or contrast, or the colors need to be tweaked, or a little bit of sharpening and so on.